7 Weeks Fetus No Heartbeat | Clear Facts Explained

 Medical Management Using Medication

-Medications like misoprostol induce uterine contractions to hasten tissue expulsion safely under medical supervision.
+Medications such as misoprostol may be used to induce uterine contractions and help the pregnancy tissue pass under medical supervision.
 This option offers more control over timing compared to expectant management.

 Surgical Management (Dilation & Curettage)

-In some cases, especially if bleeding is heavy or tissue remains retained after natural passage attempts, surgical removal via dilation and curettage (D&C) may be necessary.
-This procedure clears uterine contents quickly but carries typical surgical risks like infection or anesthesia complications.
+In some cases, especially if bleeding is heavy, infection is suspected, or tissue remains retained after natural passage attempts, surgical removal may be necessary.
+This procedure clears uterine contents quickly but carries the usual procedural risks, such as infection or complications related to anesthesia.

 Differential Diagnoses That Mimic No Heartbeat Findings at Seven Weeks